MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Enter: cd C:\Users\Administrator\Downloads

     >**Important:** If you do not have this directory, most likely means that you are in the wrong machine.
-Go back to the begining of Task 4 and change to WINServer and start over.
+Go back to the beginning of Task 4 and change to WINServer and start over.

 1. Type *Set-ExecutionPolicy -ExecutionPolicy Unrestricted* and press enter.